aronmilenait/aronmilenait/README.md

 # About
-Self-taught software developer working in the field since 2023.
-Although my experience is mostly focused on front-end development, I also enjoy developing at the back-end.
-What I like most about my job is providing solutions, solving problems, and making improvements.
-I also enjoy being in a constant learning process.
+Software developer working in the field since 2023.
+Currently, I'm deepening my knowledge of GNU/Linux and studying DevOps practices, while also pursuing a Bachelor's Degree in Computer Science at the University of the People at my own pace.

 I have been using GNU/Linux as my only operating system since 2015, which led me to pursue a career in Software Development.
 Currently, I use the Fedora distribution.